jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples
     - frequency analysis is a technique that is helpful against simple ciphers (see below)
 - 3.7.3 Known plaintext
-  - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes
+  - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes; the goal is to use the plaintext and associated ciphertext to deduce the encryption key
   - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key
 - 3.7.4 Frequency analysis
   - **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
-    - for example in English, the letter "E" is the most common, so the most common letter in an encrypted cyphertext could be a substitution for "E"
+    - for example in English, the letter "E" is the most common, so the most common letter in an encrypted ciphertext could be a substitution for "E"
     - other examples might include letters that appear twice in sequence, as well as the most common words used in a language
 - 3.7.5 Chosen ciphertext
   - **Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more plaintexts of arbitrary ciphertexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key
   - **Chosen-plaintext attack (CPA)**: an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts, with the goal to gain information that reduces the security of the encryption scheme; a CPA is more powerful than a known plaintext attack; however a chosen-plaintext is less powerful than a chosen ciphertext
-  - **Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; in the broadest sense, it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
+  - **Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
     - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
 - 3.7.6 Implementation attacks
   - **Implementation attack**: attempts to exploit weaknesses in the implementation of a cryptography system